nishanchettri/nishanchettri/README.md

 ### Hi there 👋
+#### I have managed to collect the past ISSCC resources and make it available to all through this page.
+Some year's files are missing, in case you have it and you wish to contribute, please do not hesitate to contact me via email 📧: nishan.chettri01@universitadipavia.it
+##### P.S.
+These documents are shared for educational purposes only.
+If the respective authors or the organizations intends to take it down, I would not have any problems in doing so.
+Please contact me via email above.😊
 <!--
 **nishanchettri/nishanchettri** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.